Kano Model Template

 You should get a table like this:

 Finally we can find the primary category for each feature.
-Enter the formula below into the bottom row of each feature, adjusting the G to match the column you're entering it into.
-This will find the highest value in that column and then find the name of that category.
+Enter the formula below into the bottom row of each feature, adjusting the D to match the column you're entering it into.
+This will find the highest value in that column and then look up the name of that category.

 And there it is, the final answer - the primary Kano category for each feature.